2025–26 Lincoln Red Imps F.C. season

-During the 2025–26 season, Lincoln Red Imps are competing in the Gibraltar Football League, Rock Cup, and UEFA Conference League.
+During the 2025–26 season, Lincoln Red Imps competed in the Gibraltar Football League, Rock Cup, and UEFA Conference League.

 Season summary

 This season marks the Red Imps' second appearance in the group stage or league phase of a major UEFA competition, following their qualification for the UEFA Conference League after previously reaching the same stage in the 2021–22 season.

 On 17 August 2025, the Red Imps defeated Magpies 3–0 to win their 13th Pepe Reyes Cup, and their first since 2022.

 On 23 October, the Red Imps beat Polish side Lech Poznań 2–1 to secure their first ever win in a group stage or league phase of a UEFA competition.
+On 11 December, the Red Imps score a late winner against SK Sigma Olomouc to claim a 2–1 Conference League victory in the first meeting between teams from Gibraltar and the Czech Republic in European competition history.